Brain tumour

 There isn’t one single cause, but several factors can increase the risk of developing a brain tumour.
 These include:

-Previous radiation therapy to the head or neck
+Previous radiation therapy (to the head or neck): the clearest established environmental cause

 For most people, the exact cause remains unknown.
 Brain tumours are relatively uncommon, but early detection significantly improves outcomes when they do occur.